s-ludwig/dlibgit/readme.md

 ## News
 dlibgit has been updated and now targets libgit v0.19.0.

+**Note:** A new D-oriented API is currently being written on top of the bindings.

 ## v0.19.0 Changes

 - The new C-based bindings are now part of the `git.c` package.